The House on Skull Mountain

-The House on Skull Mountain is a 1974 horror film directed by Ron Honthaner.
+The House on Skull Mountain is a 1974 American horror film directed by Ron Honthaner.
 After Pauline Christophe (Mary J. Todd McKenzie), the sole heir for the mansion on Skull Mountain dies, four of her family members are called to hear her will.
 Upon arrival, each of the guests is stalked by a skeleton in a robe.

 Plot summary

 Elderly Pauline Christophe dies in her home on Skull Mountain.
 Two days later, four of her relatives arrive for the funeral and reading of the will: Phillippe, Lorena, Dr. Andrew Cunningham, and Harriet Johnson.
 Pauline, as well as her butler Thomas and maid Louette, were avid practitioners of voodoo and the funeral proceedings are plagued by various voodoo related phenomena.

 The night after the funeral, Philippe sees Thomas performing a ritual with a voodoo doll.
 When Thomas plunges a needle into the doll, Philippe falls down an empty elevator shaft to his death.
 Drawn by his screams, Cunningham finds Philippe's body, along with a voodoo fetish.
 The sheriff is called and takes the body away, telling the others they cannot leave town until after an autopsy is performed.

 The next morning, while Lorena and Cunningham are in town, Harriet enters Pauline's room, discovering a voodoo shrine.
 A rocking chair begins to move and Harriet is bitten by a rattlesnake.
 Cunningham and Lorena return to find her unconscious and rush her to the hospital.
 Thomas kills Harriet with another voodoo doll.
 When Cunningham arrives at the hospital, he finds a feathered bead on Harriet's body.

 Back at the house, Lorena sleeps while Cunningham keeps watch and reads one of the many voodoo books there.
 As Cunningham begins to fall asleep, Thomas conjures a snake, which slithers all over Lorena's sleeping body until she awakens and faints.
 She rises in a trance and leaves the room.
 Cunningham wakes up to discover Lorena missing, and begins to search for her.
 Louette leads him to a passageway at the bottom of the elevator shaft and leaves.
 Cunningham enters a room filled with people dancing around Louette, now tied to a pole in the center of the room.
 There is a skull atop the pole.